sammygb26/Obsidian/Learning/CS/Questions/Anonymous Communication Questions.md

 ---
 What is the idea behind a mix cascade?  #flashcard #CS #AnonymousCommunication
 	The issue is a malicious mix could break our anonymity.
 But mixes can be chained by encapsulating traffic for mix inside the body for another.
 This way we only require one good mix to achieve anonymity.

 ---
+How can you DOS a dining cryptographers implementation? #flashcard #CS #AnonymousCommunication
+	The protocol requires everyone who isn't sending a bit to XOR all their pairs together and broadcast that.
+But if you send random values instead the pairs wont cancel out and you can't find out who did it without revealing secret pairs and deanonymizing!

+---
+How do pooled mixes work? #flashcard #CS #AnonymousCommunication
+	The idea is to get around the limitations of timed and threshold mixes.
+We only send packets out when the threshold is reached and then we only send out a fraction to give a memoryless curve.

+---